openrecord/vinyl/README.md

 Cultivate your music personality

 ### Hypothesis
 Listeners want a fun, colorful way to collect and share their favorite music with friends/followers.
+- The value of human driven discovery vs algorithmic automation

 ### Problem
 - Algorithmic curation feels unauthentic and limiting